Become better equipped to track marketing revenue in Google Analytics 4 and start making better decisions about where to spend your budget.

 Google Analytics has made it possible for companies to measure the effectiveness of their marketing based on revenue, but it isn’t perfect.
 Let’s take a look at why.

-GA4 values are static, meaning they don’t automatically adjust based on changes to your website.
+GA4 values are static by default, which means they don’t automatically update to reflect changes on your website.

 Attribution in Google Analytics 4 helps you credit the marketing channels driving traffic and conversions to your site.